ewe-studios/ewe_platform/README.md

 }

 enum AppRequests {
-    Http(HttpRequest), // == this as a example troubles mean, we do not want such leakage WatchFile(Id, FileWatcher),
+    Http(HttpRequest), // == this as an example troubles me, we do not want such leakage into the domain, yet we need to be able to perform such operations.
+    WatchFile(Id, FileWatcher),
     DirWatcher(Id, DirWatcher),
 }